 Australian High Commission, November 2017

-I addressed the Australian Women's Club about my transition towards botanical painting, and how it all began.
+In November I was invited to address the Australian Women's Club about my transition towards botanical painting, and how it all began.
 I very much enjoyed travelling virtually through this phase again, this time with a delightful audience.

-It's been a few years since I discovered the wonderful modern botanical painting at the Chelsea Flower Show (2009) and set a course to learn how to draw plants and use watercolours.
+It's been a few years since I discovered the wonderful modern botanical painting at the Chelsea Flower Show (that was 2009) and set a course to learn how to draw plants and use watercolours.
 I quickly became hooked...

 American Society of Botanical Artists